MahmoudHassan12/edulink/README.md

 ---

-## 💡 Why Edu Link?
+## 💡 Why EduLink?

-Edu Link transforms traditional learning into a dynamic experience, making education more accessible, engaging, and effective for everyone involved.
+EduLink transforms traditional learning into a dynamic experience, making education more accessible, engaging, and effective for everyone involved.

 Stay tuned for more updates and features!